gustav-php/documentation/src/philosophy.md

 # Philosophy

-Hi, I'm Torsten and like to code.
-I'm not here to sell you on the next big thing, but rather to share my opinion about PHP frameworks and why I wanna do things a little differently.
+Hi, I'm [Torsten](https://github.com/TorstenDittmann) and like to code.
+I'm not here to sell you on the next big thing, but rather to share my opinion about current PHP frameworks and why I wanna do things a little differently.

 ## The Overwhelming Maze